-- (1) The procedure for the invitation of competitive bids is as follows - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the Stellenbosch Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and

-- (b) The information contained in a public advertisement, must at least include the following - (i) The title of the bid; - (ii) The bid number; - (iii) Whether functionality is applicable; - (iv) Whether local content is applicable; - (v) The place where the bid documentation is available for collection and the times between which bid documents may be collected; - (vi) The closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R 10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (vii) A statement that bids may only be submitted on the bid documentation provided by the Stellenbosch Municipality; - (viii) Date, time and venue of any proposed site meetings or briefing sessions and whether such meetings are compulsory; - (ix) Whether a payment of a non-refundable deposit is required by bidders wanting to collect bid documents which deposit amount shall be determined by the Municipal Council from time to time; - (x) The bid validity period; and - (xi) Contact details for further enquiries. - (2) The Accounting Officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed and must clearly indicate the bid number on the outside of the envelope for which the bid is being submitted. - (4) Where bids are requested by the Municipality in electronic format, such bids must be supplemented by sealed hard copies. - (5) Details of all prospective bidders who have been issued with bid documents must be recorded by the Municipality and shall remain confidential for the duration of the bid period.
-Details of prospective bidders must, wherever possible, include the full name of the person drawing the bid documents, the name of the company for whom the bid documents are, a contact person, a contact telephone number, a fax number and a postal and email address.

-(6) The municipality may require bidders to submit section(s) of their bid in electronic format, but only after the bid closing date.
+- (1) The procedure for the invitation of competitive bids is as follows - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in a newspaper commonly circulating locally, the website of the Stellenbosch Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) The information contained in a public advertisement, must at least include - (i) The closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; and - (ii) A statement that bids may only be submitted on the bid documentation provided by the Stellenbosch Municipality - (iii) Contact details for further enquiries. - (2) The Accounting Officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed and must clearly indicate the bid number on the outside of the envelope for which the bid is being submitted. - (4) Where bids are requested by the Municipality in electronic format, such bids must be supplemented by sealed hard copies. - (5) The municipality may require bidders to submit section(s) of their bid in electronic format, but only after the bid closing date.
 If the electronic copy differs from the original hard copy, the original hard copy will be binding.

-23. PROCEDURE FOR HANDLING, OPENING AND RECORDING OF COMPETITIVE BIDS AND FORMAL WRITTEN PRICE QUOTATIONS IN EXCESS OF R 30.000
+23. PROCEDURE FOR HANDLING, OPENING AND RECORDING OF COMPETITIVE BIDS AND FORMAL WRITTEN PRICE QUOTATIONS IN EXCESS OF R 30,000